grisha/grisha.github.com/source/_posts/2017-12-15-blockchain-and-postgres.markdown

 ## Identifying Orphaned Blocks ##

-While this is not part of the schema, I thought it would be interesting to the potential readers.
+While this is not part of the schema, I thought it would be of interest to the readers.
 An orphaned block is a block to which no other `prevhash` refers.
 At the time of a chain split we start out with two blocks referring to the same block as previous, but the next block to arrive will identify one of the two as its previous